stadium-software/icons/README.md

 *Examples*
 ```
-stadium-icon material-symbols:home icon-style-rounded icon-size-40 icon-fill-outline icon-color-000000
+stadium-icon material-symbols:home icon-size-40 icon-color-black icon-left
 ```
 ```
-stadium-icon material-symbols:delete-forever icon-size-24 icon-color-ffffff
+stadium-icon material-symbols:delete-forever icon-size-20 icon-color-ffffff
 ```

 ## Customising CSS
 1. Open the CSS file called [*icons-variables.css*](icons-variables.css) from this repo
-2. Adjust the variables in the *:root* element as you see fit to amend the default color and size of all icons.
+2. Adjust the variable in the *:root* element to amend the default color and size of all icons.
 You can always override these by adding specific classes as explained above

 ## Applying the CSS